Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/functions.md

 As such, this function definition holds fairly appropriately.

+We also will discuss some other applications of functions, but that will come later!

 [^1]: You might have heard this called the **range**, but this is an outdated term.